Connecticut Concept of Freedom Trail

 I know what you’re thinking; you’re thinking, “Concept of Freedom what?”
 Hey, I didn’t make up the name and I struggle with it too.
 But don’t let that cloud your thinking – this is a really cool and very important historical trail here in Connecticut.

 The overarching Freedom Trail is broken down into three parts – The Amistad Trail, The Underground Railroad Trail and this one, the Concept of Freedom Trail.
 I’m not complaining – this “trail” used to be near-impossible to sort out from various brochures and a very poorly designed website.
 However, in February 2011, the folks responsible for these things updated the website and now it’s a pleasure to go there and browse around.
 Go ahead and do it yourself, I’ll wait.

 Just as long as you click on a few spots below to get my take as I aim to visit every single one of these places.
-Wish me luck – especially since sites get added in the real world but often not in the online world.
+Wish me luck – especially since sites get added in the real world but often not in the online world – still the late 2021 situation.